-If you were to take a quick tour of backyards in the Mid-Atlantic area, you would see decks of all materials, styles, and shapes, from elevated cedar to vinyl hot tub decks.
+If you were to take a quick tour of backyards in Virginia, Maryland, and Washington DC, you would see decks of all materials, styles, and shapes, from elevated cedar to vinyl hot tub decks.

 However, one type of deck would appear more frequently today than in previous years: the ground-level deck.
 This type of deck design is gaining popularity among builders and homeowners alike due to its dramatic appearance and design.
-Below are 11 of our top advantages of choosing a ground-level deck for your home:
+Read on for 11 of our top advantages of choosing a ground-level deck for your home.

 - Eliminating railing.
 Ground-level decks typically do not require railing if they are less than 30 inches off the ground.
 Without unsightly railings, decks feel less confined and offer unobstructed vistas of the surrounding area.